pachi81/GlucoseWatchfaces/README.md

 ## Instruction

 This is a documentation how to connect Glucose value receiving apps [Juggluco](https://play.google.com/store/apps/details?id=tk.glucodata) and [xDrip+](https://github.com/NightscoutFoundation/xDrip) to watchfaces of [Watchmaker](https://play.google.com/store/apps/details?id=slide.watchFrenzy) and [Pujie](https://play.google.com/store/apps/details?id=com.pujie.wristwear.pujieblack).

+If you only want to use Juggluco data as complications for another watchface, you can use [GlucoDataHandler](https://github.com/pachi81/GlucoDataHandler) on wear.

 Here you can see my watchfaces for [Watchmaker](https://getwatchmaker.com/user/HkH1oOOtB) and [Pujie](images/Pujie_Black_Watchfaces.jpg).